Rethink-Rx

 Peripheral Neuropathy

-Peripheral neuropathy is a condition that results in nerve damage, leading to pain, tingling, and weakness in the extremities.
+Peripheral neuropathy is a condition characterized by nerve damage that causes pain, tingling, and weakness in the extremities.
 Medical marijuana’s potential to alleviate pain and discomfort makes it a valuable treatment option for individuals with peripheral neuropathy.

 Persistent Muscle Spasms

-Persistent muscle spasms can occur in various medical conditions and can be a source of significant discomfort.
+Persistent muscle spasms can occur in various medical conditions and cause significant discomfort.
 Medical marijuana may offer relief from these spasms, improving the quality of life for affected individuals.

 Post-Laminectomy Syndrome